 When I started to add this to the list, I had no knowledge of rumors of Char Bar being haunted.
 I was just adding it because the basement is a *little* creepy and feels like it could be haunted.

-Apparently, Char Bar is as well known for it’s Long Island Ice Teas as it is for it’s other type of spirits.
+Well, Char Bar is as well known for it’s Long Island Ice Teas as it is for it’s other type of spirits!

 Having ventured into the basement many times to use the restroom (thanks to the aforementioned Long Islands), I can attest to a level of uneasiness when down there…the old keyless piano….the fact that its a basement….
 When I was brave enough to go by myself, I was constantly looking around…for something.